 Please join Keau’ohana Rainforest’s enthusiastic supporters to help restore the largest and most intact lowland forest remaining (<1,000ft) in the State of Hawai’i.
-This is a special opportunity to also learn about native species and issues of plant invasion that compromise the health of our local environment.
+Volunteers will largely be pulling invasive species and contributing to compost piles; at times volunteer efforts also include the planting of native seedlings in Keau’ohana.

 In order to volunteer, please begin by signing up below.
 This will put you on the volunteer list, and subscribe you to our monthly newsletter.